-If you have an animal to evacuate with you and you do not have transportation: Contact the Charleston County Emergency Public Information Line at (843) 746-3900, and a vehicle will be dispatched to transport you and your pet(s) to the evacuation animal shelter.
+If you have an animal to evacuate with you and you do not have transportation: Contact the Charleston County Emergency Operations Center Citizen's Information Line at (843) 746-3900, and a vehicle will be dispatched to transport you and your pet(s) to the evacuation animal shelter.
 Bring all supplies needed for your pet: crate, collar, leash, food, identification, veterinarian/immunization records, etc.

-If you are disabled and cannot get to the nearest evacuation pick-up point: Contact the Charleston County Emergency Public Information Line at (843) 746-3900, and a vehicle will be dispatched to transport you to the nearest available shelter.
+If you are disabled and cannot get to the nearest evacuation pick-up point: Contact the Charleston County Emergency Operations Center Citizen's Information Line at (843) 746-3900, and a vehicle will be dispatched to transport you to the nearest available shelter.

-If you need transportation to the nearest shelter during a voluntary evacuation: Contact the Charleston County Emergency Public Information Line at (843) 746-3900 for assistance.
+If you need transportation to the nearest shelter during a voluntary evacuation: Contact the Charleston County Emergency Operations Center Citizen's Information Line at (843) 746-3900 for assistance.